§ 21-28.6-14. Cooperative cultivations.

 (6) Cooperative cultivations are restricted to the following possession limits:

-(i) A non-residential, cooperative cultivation may have no more than ten (10) ounces of usable marijuana, or its equivalent, and an amount of wet marijuana set in regulations promulgated by the departments of health and business regulation, forty-eight (48) mature marijuana plants, and forty-eight (48) seedlings;
+(i) A nonresidential cooperative cultivation may have no more than ten ounces (10 oz.) of dried marijuana, or its equivalent which satisfies the requirements of this chapter, and an amount of wet marijuana set in regulations promulgated by the departments of health and business regulation, forty-eight (48) mature marijuana plants, and forty-eight (48) seedlings;

-(ii) A residential, cooperative cultivation may have no more than ten (10) ounces of useable marijuana, or its equivalent, and an amount of wet marijuana set in regulations promulgated by the departments of health and business regulation, twenty-four (24) mature marijuana plants, and twenty-four (24) seedlings;
+(ii) A residential cooperative cultivation may have no more than ten ounces (10 oz.) of dried marijuana, or its equivalent which satisfies the requirements of this chapter, and an amount of wet marijuana set in regulations promulgated by the departments of health and business regulation, twenty-four (24) mature marijuana plants, and twenty-four (24) seedlings;

 (iv) Every marijuana plant possessed by a cooperative cultivation must be accompanied by a valid medical marijuana tag issued by the department of business regulation pursuant to § 21-28.6-15.
 Each cooperative cultivation must purchase at least one medical marijuana tag in order to remain a licensed cooperative cultivation; and